 On the other hand, one can argue that Gay Street in lower Manhattan has had its name become more appropriate as changing times led to a vibrant gay culture in the surrounding neighborhood, though the name actually originated, apparently, from the name of an 18th or 19th century property owner.

 Lansing, Michigan has two examples.
-Ramada Drive on the south side of town was once home to two motels: a Ramada Inn and a Knights Inn.
-The Ramada was later a Best Western and is now torn down, while the Knights Inn is now America's Best Value.
-On the other side of town is a Knights Inn Drive, near another ex-Knights Inn which is now a Motel 6.
+Ramada Drive on the south side of town no longer has a Ramada on it; it was converted to Best Western for a time, but is now a vacant lot.
+On the other side of town is a Knights Inn Drive, leading to a Motel 6 that used to be a Knights Inn.
 (Interestingly, the motel has a Saginaw Highway address, and the only business to have a Knights Inn Drive address is a storage facility, thus making that drive doubly non-indicative.)

-Orlando, Florida and Marietta, Georgia both have streets named for Woolco, which closed all of its American stores in 1983.
+Orlando, Florida and Marietta, Georgia both have streets named for Woolco, a department store division of Woolworth which closed all of its American stores in 1983.

 Some other places can be named for nearby businesses that no longer exist:

 There are two examples in metro Detroit: Korvette Apartments in Roseville and Korvette Park in Redford Charter Township were both named for their proximity to E. J. Korvette stores, which went out of business in 1980.

 Firestone Boulevard in Southern California was named for the large Firestone Tires factory very close to it.
 That factory has since been replaced by a shopping center.

 The US-23 Drive-In in Flint, Michigan had an accurate name for only six years: the road in front of it was US-23, until the highway was re-routed to a freeway in 1958.
 It was also right next to a "23 Market" (now a Kroger), which once had several other locations throughout Flint — none of which were located on US-23 or a past alignment thereof.